marco-cardoso/property_anomaly_detector/README.md

 an anomaly score is attached.
 Zoopla was chosen because it has an API with endpoints to download rental properties.
 As the name suggests just because it has a high anomaly score it does not mean that it is a scam.
 It could be a real agent offering a great deal or an advertisement with misfilled fields.
 Consequently, an anomaly.
 That is the reason that the name of the project is not "scam detector".
-However, if someone creates a scam with a very attractive price, certainly will be detected.
+However, if someone creates a scam with a very attractive price, certainly will receive a high anomaly score.

 ![PAD DASH](https://github.com/marco-cardoso/property_anomaly_detector/blob/master/pad_dash.png)